HARSHANKUMARHRK/Basic-python/README.md

 # Basic-python
-uncomment your need program and run
+uncomment your needed program and run